BhavyaNayak04/club-net/README.md

 # ClubNet

-ClubNet is a comprehensive web application for managing and exploring various clubs in NMAMIT, offering robust features for authentication, club listing, and event tracking.
+ClubNet is a web application for managing and exploring various clubs in NMAMIT, offering features for authentication, club listing, and event tracking.

 ## Features

 ### User Authentication
-- Secure authentication and session management using JWT
+- Secure authentication

 ### Club Management
 - Comprehensive club listings